Dorian is now a Category 1 Hurricane, storm forecast to become a major hurricane

 Here's What We Know:

-- Dorian is moving away from the Virgin Islands and will cross over warm ocean waters, allowing it to strengthen in the coming days
+- Dorian is moving further away from Puerto Rico and will cross over warm ocean waters, allowing it to strengthen in the coming days

 - The storm will be steered northwest closer to the U.S. mainland along the north side of the Bahamas at the end of the week